hif2k1/battery_sim/README.md

 # Battery Simulator integration/custom component for home assistant

-Allows you to model how much energy you would save with a home battery if you currently export energy to the grid.
+Allows you to model how much energy you would save with a home battery if you currently export energy to the grid e.g. from solar panels.
 Requires an energy monitor that can measure import and export energy.
+Whenever you are exporting energy your simulated battery will charge up and whenevery you are importing it will discharge.
+Battery charge percentage and total energy saved are in the attributes.

 # Example configuration

+You can create any custom battery you want, but below is the config for some common batteries. import_sensor - the sensor that measures the energy in kwh imported to your house cummlatively (e.g. output of a utility_meter component) export_sensor - the sensor that measures the energy in kwh exported to your house cummlatively (e.g. output of a utility_meter component) size_kwh - the maximum usable capacity of the battery in kwh - must be floating point number (with a decimal point e.g. 5.0) max_discharge_rate_kw/max_charge_rate_kw - how fast the battery can discharge/charge in kw - must be floating point number (with a decimal point e.g. 5.0) efficiency - the round trip efficiency of the battery (0-1)

 ```yaml
 battery_sim: